pimcore/pimcore/SECURITY.md

 ## Reporting a Vulnerability

-If you think that you have found a security issue in Pimcore, don’t use the bug tracker and don’t publish it publicly.
+If you think that you have found a security issue, don’t use the bug tracker and don’t publish it publicly.
 Instead, all security issues must be reported via 📫 to security-issue📧pimcore.com .